rstudio/pagedown/README.md

 - **pagedreport** by Thomas Vroylandt and David Keyes which helps using **pagedown** with some templates proposals: https://github.com/rfortherestofus/pagedreport

-- Jodavid Ferreira's CV (in Portuguese) : https://jodavid.github.io/cv/
+- Jodavid Ferreira's CV (in Portuguese) : https://jodavid.github.io/cv/ (source: https://github.com/jodavid/cv)

 ## Authors and contributors